Come work as a Mental Health and Substance Use Nurse with Vancouver Coastal Health (VCH)!

-Vancouver Coastal Health is looking for a Registered Psychiatric Nurse OR Registered Nurse to join the Psychiatry team at UBC Hospital in Vancouver, BC.
+Vancouver Coastal Health is looking for a Registered Nurse (RN) or Registered Psychiatric Nurse (RPN) to join the Gibson Adult Tertiary team at Sumac Place in Gibsons, BC.
 Apply today to join our team!

-As a Mental Health and Substance Use Nurse, you will:
+As a Mental Health & Substance Use Nurse, you will:

 - Enhance quality of life from the perspective of the client/family.